TechSavvyRC/Installation-Guides/Custom Docker Desktop Installation Guide.md

 * **Parameter/Argument Breakdown:**
     * `Get-ChildItem`: PowerShell cmdlet to get the items (files and folders) in a specified location.
     * `-Path "E:\appData\Docker\wsl"`: Specifies the path to your custom WSL 2 data root directory.
-* **Expected Output or Result:** You should see files related to the WSL 2 Docker distribution, such as a `.vhdx` file (virtual hard disk).
+* **Expected Output:** You should see files related to the WSL 2 Docker distribution, such as a `.vhdx` file (virtual hard disk).
 The exact filename might vary.
 <p>&nbsp;</p>

 ---